MNGT 361 LEADERSHIP AND MANAGEMENT (3)

 MNGT 375 INTERNATIONAL BUSINESS: THEORY AND PRACTICE (3)

 The global dimensions and interdependencies of business: political environments, cultural context, international firms' strategies and market entry.
 Elements of international finance including international monetary systems, foreign exchange and global trade theory.
-Prerequisite: junior major standing.
+Prerequisites: major in ACCT, BUAD, EBUS, PBUA, ECON or INST; junior standing.

 MNGT 381 HUMAN RESOURCE MANAGEMENT (3)

 Techniques and issues in acquiring, developing, motivating, and maintaining a competent work force.
 Topics include equal employment opportunity, human resource planning, recruitment and selection, training and development, performance evaluations, motivation, compensation and benefits, labor relations, and safety and health.
-Prerequisites: junior major standing, MNGT 361.
+Prerequisites: MNGT 361; major in ACCT, BUAD, EBUS, ECON, or MUSE; junior standing.

 MNGT 391 DEVELOPING MANAGEMENT AND TEAM BUILDING SKILLS (3)